Quick Facts: Earning an Ed.D. in Washington D.C.

 The Office of the State Superintendent of Education (OSSE) handles credentialing & certification for school teachers and administrators in Washington, D.C.
 All school leaders (i.e. principals and assistant principals) in D.C. need to hold a valid Administrative Services Credential (ASC).
 We’ve provided a brief rundown of the requirements for this credential below.

-The OSSE also maintains a Directory of State Approved Programs (search by subject area: Educational Administration).
+The OSSE also maintains a Directory of Approved Educator Preparation Programs.
 For the ASC, most D.C. schools stick to a master’s, post-master’s certificate, or education specialist degree—not a doctorate.

 Initial Administrative Services Credential (ASC)